lgastako/resume/README.md

 Co-founded and lead development of Slack-based Chatbot and Smart To-Do List mobile app as well as Slack-based Chat bots.

-Technology stack included k8s/Docker, Elm, Haskell and JavaScript with a PostgreSQL database.
+Technology stack: Kubernetes/Docker, Elm, Haskell and JavaScript with a PostgreSQL database.
 Deployed on Google Cloud.

 **TalkIQ (San Francisco, CA)**<br>